 Lab (PS 14051) must be taken concurrently and completed as part of the class.
-Prerequisite: "C" or above in CP 04023 Fundamentals of Algebra I or MA 14093 Mathematical Applications for Business or minimum ACT Math 19 or Accuplacer Math 77E or Next Gen Math 254Q.
+Prerequisite: "C" or above in CP04023 Fundamentals of Algebra, MA14123 Quantitative Reasoning, MA14043 College Algebar or a math test score of ACT Math 19 or Accuplacer Math 77E or Next Gen Math 260Q.
 This course is not open to students enrolled in General Physics I or General Chemistry I. ACTS equivalent course number is GEOL 1114.